Chart-Formations.com

 The Tri-Star Pattern

-The tri-star candlestick pattern is a very rare trend reversal pattern, but a very significant reversal signal.
-The tri-star pattern consists of three consecutive candlesticks that are all dojis, with the middle candlestick being a doji star.
-A doji is a relatively short candlestick with no real body, or very little real body as well as relatively short shadows.
+The Tri-Star pattern consists of three consecutive candlesticks that are all Doji, with the middle candlestick said to be a Doji Star, though it does not follow after a long candlestick.
+A Doji is a relatively short candlestick with no real body, or very little real body as well as relatively short shadows.
 It indicates that the opening and closing prices for the period were at the exact same level or very close and the relatively short shadows indicate that the price has not moved significantly in either direction.
-In the tri-star pattern, the dojis need not be prefect but there must be three of them and the middle doji must be a star that gaps away from the previous doji line in the direction of the prevailing trend.
+In the Tri-Star pattern, the Doji need not be prefect but there must be three of them and the middle Doji must gap away from the two Doji lines on either side of it.

-The tri-star top is a bearish reversal pattern that appears in an uptrend.
-It warns that a bearish reversal of the current uptrend is highly probable.
-The first doji indicates that there is indecision and uncertainty in the market with neither buyers nor sellers able, or willing, to move the price to significant levels, which would indicate a weakness in the current trend and already wans of a possible trend reversal.
-The appearance of the second doji further confirms that the uptrend is losing momentum, especially as the second doji forms a star that bullishly gaps up in the direction of the prevailing trend but fails to move the market in either direction.
-The appearance of a third doji shows extreme weakness in the uptrend as it forms lower than the second doji, and against the current uptrend.
-It indicates that the market sentiment is changing, making a reversal even more probable.
+The Tri-Star Top is a bearish trend reversal pattern that appears in an uptrend.
+Here the bulls have been in control of the market for a while.
+The appearance of the first Doji indicates that there is indecision and uncertainty in the market with neither buyers nor sellers able, or willing, to move the price to significant levels, which would indicate a weakness in the current trend and already wans of a possible trend reversal.
+The appearance of the second Doji further confirms that the uptrend is losing momentum, especially as the second Doji bullishly gaps up in the direction of the prevailing trend but fails to move the market in either direction.
+The appearance of a third Doji shows extreme weakness in the uptrend as it forms lower than the second Doji, and against the current uptrend.
+It indicates that the current trend is exhausted.
+As a result, the bulls could be expected to close their long position, making a trend reversal probable.

 Trading the Tri-Star Top

-Once the tri-star top has formed the trader would anticipate a bearish trend reversal.
-The trader could place a short sell order at the low of the last doji in the pattern in anticipation of the bearish downtrend that is highly probable.
-However, as there is still a slight possibility that the pattern might fail, the trader should place a protective stop at the high of the pattern, which is the high of the second doji.
-Should the price retrace, it should not break above the tri-star top pattern as this would nullify the pattern.
+Once the Tri-Star Top has formed the trader would anticipate a bearish trend reversal.
+Traders that are holding long positions would be looking to exit their positions and would look to enter a short position.
+Exiting an existing long position can be performed immediately on the open of the candlestick that follows the Tri-Star Top as holding a long position in a market that is indecisive would be risky.
+To open a short position, an aggressive trader could place a short sell order at the low of the last Doji in the pattern in anticipation of the bearish downtrend that is highly probable.
+A more conservative trader would wait for confirmation of the reversal before placing a sell order.
+This confirmation would be in the form of a close below the low of the first candlestick in the Tri-Star Top.
+However, as there is still a slight possibility that the pattern might fail, the trader should place a protective stop at the high of the pattern, which is the high of the second Doji.
+Should the price retrace, it should not break above the Tri-Star Top pattern as this would nullify the pattern.
+The stop-loss should not be too far from the entry, given the small size of the Doji that constitute the pattern.

-The tri-star bottom is the opposite of the tri-star top.
-It is a bullish reversal pattern that appears in an established downtrend.
-It warns that a bullish reversal of the current downtrend is imminently probable.
-As with the tri-star top, the appearance of first doji is the first indication of indecision and uncertainty in the market. it is the first warning of weakness in the current downtrend.
-The appearance of the second doji further confirms that the downtrend is running out of steam, especially as the second doji forms a star that gaps down in the direction of the prevailing trend but then the price fails to move significantly in either direction.
-Finally, the appearance of a third doji indicates extreme weakness in the downtrend as it forms above the second doji, and against the current downtrend.
-This indicates that the market sentiment is turning, making a reversal extremely probable.
+The Tri-Star Bottom warns that a bullish reversal of the current downtrend is imminently probable.
+As with the Tri-Star Top, the appearance of first Doji is the first indication of indecision and uncertainty in the market.
+It is the first warning of weakness in the current downtrend.
+The appearance of the second Doji further confirms that the downtrend is running out of steam, especially as the second Doji gaps down in the direction of the prevailing trend but then the price fails to move significantly in either direction.
+Finally, the appearance of a third Doji indicates extreme weakness in the downtrend as it forms above the second Doji, and against the current downtrend.
+This indicates that the downtrend is exhausted, making a reversal extremely probable as the bearish traders would have reason to be concerned and would be looking to exit their short positions.

 Trading the Tri-Star Bottom